rezmansouri/microlab/Exercise 7/Part3/README.md

 ### Task:

-Interface a bipolar stepper motor and using microcontroller's UART feature, send the number of steps through the simulator's virutal terminal, making the stepper motor to move.
+Interface a bipolar stepper motor and using microcontroller's UART feature, send the number of steps through the simulator's virutal terminal, making the stepper motor move.

 ### Proposed solution: